KygoSkyrus/react-skyblog/NOTES.md

 - side bar is not showing correct with for user subbmitted blogs
 - body-content should minus the expanded width if sidebar when expanded

+- compress sky img
+- put all the state in one object for homepage,
 - format all the apis
 - create middleware for access right
 - put the blogs in differnt route